 Mount Faber Park, Telok Blangah Road, Singapore 099448

 So beautiful, we reckon Gardens by the Bay is absolutely one of the best parks for kids on the whole island.
 Our top picks?
-Cooling off in the Flower Dome and Cloud Forest, enjoying an ice-cream under the Supertrees and cooling off with some water play action at the FEO Children’s Garden.
-(Check opening times and restrictions on the sites so you’re in the know before you go.)
+Cooling off in the Flower Dome and Cloud Forest, enjoying an ice cream under the Supertrees and cooling off with some water play action at the FEO Children’s Garden.
+(Check opening times on the site so you’re in the know before you go.)
 There’s also one of the best playgrounds ever – we’re fans even as parents!
 Don’t forget to check out Floral Fantasy as well for more beautiful blooms.

 Bedok Reservoir Park, Bedok Reservoir Road, Singapore 479233

 A beloved treasure, West Coast Park is a mega play centre for your rambunctious tots.
-This relatively quiet spot is well-loved by mums and kids of all ages for its adventure play area (pirate ship playground, climbing ropes, flying foxes and giant pyramid included) spread across eight play zones.
+This relatively quiet spot is well-loved by parents and kids of all ages for its adventure play area (pirate ship playground, climbing ropes, flying foxes and giant pyramid included) spread across eight play zones.
 You’ll find ample space for restless tots to roam, play ball or fly kites, or you could even hire an assortment of family bikes.
 There’s even go-karting for the older kids!
-Sadly the only food option is a Macca’s, so bring a picnic or research other local haunts beforehand.
-(We recommend nearby Kith.)
+For a good grub either bring a picnic or research other local haunts beforehand.
 Check out our full guide to West Coast Park for more details of why we think it’s one of the best parks for kids in Singapore.

 Grab the fam and head over to the heartlands to take in the 90 hectares of lush greenery comprising Lakeside Garden (formerly Jurong Lake Gardens West), Chinese and Japanese Gardens (formerly Jurong Lake Gardens Central) and Garden Promenade (formerly Jurong Lake Gardens East).
 Kids will get a kick out of Forest Ramble for sure – it’s one of the best playgrounds around!
 Expect a nature-inspired playground that encourages them to mimic the actions and motions of the animals that inhabit the freshwater swamp habitat.
 There are also lots of water sports on offer and F&B options to refuel at.
 Check out our guide to Jurong Lake Gardens for more info!
 The free water play area also makes this one of the best parks for kids, we reckon.